tethysplatform/tethys/docs/tethys_sdk/gizmos.rst

         context = {'date_picker': date_picker}

-        return render(request, 'my_first_app/template.html', context)
+        return App.render(request, 'template.html', context)

 The :ref:`gizmo_options` section provides detailed descriptions of each Gizmo option object, valid parameters, and examples of how to use them.

 2. Load Gizmo Library in Template
 ---------------------------------

-Now near the top of the template where the Gizmo will be inserted, load the ``tethys_gizmos`` library using the `Django load tag <https://docs.djangoproject.com/en/1.9/ref/templates/builtins/#load>`_.
+Now near the top of the template where the Gizmo will be inserted, load the ``tethys`` library using the `Django load tag <https://docs.djangoproject.com/en/1.9/ref/templates/builtins/#load>`_.
 This only needs to be done once per template:

 ::

-    {% load tethys_gizmos %}
+    {% load tethys %}

 4. Insert the Gizmo